learn-co-curriculum/phase-1-flex-syllabus-20-week/README.md

 - JavaScript Events (10)
   - ⭐️ JavaScript Events Quiz
 - Communicating with the Server (17)
-  - ⭐️ Communicating with the Server
+  - ⭐️ Communicating with the Server Quiz

 ## Week 3